wwplato/wwplato.github.io/_pages/about.md

 Recent News
 -----
 * Sep, 2024.
 1 paper accepted to **ACCV**.
 I was fortunate to collaborate with VUNO on this project.
 * Aug, 2024.
-My student Hyuna Cho is awarded with **Google East Asia PhD Fellowship**.
+My student Hyuna Cho is awarded with **Google PhD Fellowship**.
 Huuuuuuge congratulation!
 * Jun, 2024.
-Total of 5 papers to **MICCAI** 2024.
-Congrats to the authors and looking forward to visiting Moroco!
+Total of 6 papers (5 main and 1 workshop papers) accepted to **MICCAI** 2024.
+Congrats to the authors and looking forward to visiting Morocco!
 * May, 2024.
 1 paper published at **Medical Image Analysis (MedIA)** in collaboration with UNC Chapel Hill.
 [IF: 10.9]
 * May, 2024.
 3 papers **provisionally accepted** to **MICCAI** 2024 from our group (top ~11%)!
 Wait for more acceptances after the rebuttal.
 * May, 2024.
 2 papers accepted to **ICML** 2024.
 Congrats to all the authors!